 The net financial cost amounted to $525.1 million for the period September 30, 2019, compared to $500.2 million in the same period of the previous year, which represent an increase of $24.9 million or 5.0%.
-The increase is mainly due to the increase in interest expenses in addition to the valuation effect of the financial instruments, whose impacts are recognized as of September 30, 2019 in the statement of profit or loss.
+The increase is mainly due to the increase in interest expenses in addition to the valuation effect of the financial instruments, whose impacts are recognized until August 31, 2019 in the statement of profit or loss and starting on September 2, 2019, were characterized in the accounting records as non-trading.